 After Jenni and Matt got back from riding the rapids with Aziz Ansari, they joined us around the fire for more reading?
 I don’t even know what we did.
 We made plans to take awkward pictures of all of us posing in Suzi’s campsite since she’d retreated back to civilization for the day ride out the rain.
 Jenni and Matt had met friends on their kayaking adventure: Snappy (a snapping turtle) and Honky (a goose).
 We made fun of the gander of prepubescent kids that kept running/biking/screaming past our campsite.
 Their names were Brian, Sissy, and a whole bunch of other ones.
 I patched up a little kid that wrecked his bike next to our tent.
 (His bike came from a store that his mom works at and that store is called Wal-Mart, according to him.)
 We had more grilled foods.
 We had more great ideas.
 And then it got thundery and rainy, so I took Riley to bed to hide from the rain and ended up falling asleep.
 LEW-SER.

 We woke up in the morning and Jenni and Matt recounted the danger from the middle of the night.
 SEE ABOVE PICTURE.
 (I have a history with raccoons.
 I might save that for my non-existent novel.)
-I’m pretty sure this guy was the ring leader.
+I’m pretty sure this guy was the ring leader, I almost called the raccoon removal Mississauga services.
 He brought in his posse of his friends and they tore our campsite apart!
 They climbed into coolers, underneath plastic covering our table, peeled some bananas, carried things off into the woods, cracked a Pringles can over their little raccoon knee.
 Now you get where the raccoon cage fighting reference comes from.
 Bunch of a-holes.

 We didn’t go hiking, which is usually something we try to do every time we’re out and about.
 But I’m just glad I didn’t have pull out all the knowledge I have when it comes to spraining your ankle in the middle of hiking, you know?